 Find out more about studying the Bible in a straightforward way.
 Or, download the PDF booklet of all the Spirithome pages on the Bible, including all of the word definitions found here on Spirithome.com.

-An aside, to the few who wonder why so many were talking about the end times that would start in 2011 or 2012 this past May: radio preacher Harold Camping of Family Radio once again predicted the dates of the end of the world - this time, it begins May 21 2011 with a snatching of the few faithful, and finishes on a date in October with the Earth killed by cataclysms.
+An aside, to the few who wonder why so many were talking about the end times that would start in 2011 or 2012: radio preacher Harold Camping of Family Radio once again predicted the dates of the end of the world - this time, it began May 21 2011 with a snatching of the few faithful, and finishes on a date in October with the Earth killed by cataclysms.
 He claimed that the evidence is encoded into the Bible books, and that God has shown him what this bible code for end-times passages means.
 But that is not how God has worked, to date, and this is not how God wants the Bible, or the end-times, to be used.

 about Spirithome.com ||

 If you like this site, please link to it, and tell others about it.